 Restaurant prices in Romania

-Meal for two, generic restaurant, Three-course (tip included): 28 Euros
+Meal for two, generic restaurant, main course, dessert and one drink (tip included): 30 Euros

 Meal for two, better restaurant, Three course (tip included): 50 Euros

 Wine (0.75 l): 15 Euros (but can easily go way up)

 Cappuccino / Coffee: 2.20